finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     PortfolioGroupsApi apiInstance = new PortfolioGroupsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio group to add a portfolio group to.
     String code = "code_example"; // String | The code of the portfolio group to add a portfolio group to.
 Together with the scope this uniquely identifies the portfolio group.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label from which the sub group will be added to the group.
+    OffsetDateTime effectiveAt = OffsetDateTime.now(); // OffsetDateTime | The effective datetime from which the sub group will be added to the group.
     ResourceId resourceId = new ResourceId(); // ResourceId | The resource identifier of the portfolio group to add to the portfolio group as a sub group. try {
       PortfolioGroup result = apiInstance.addSubGroupToGroup(scope, code, effectiveAt, resourceId);